 1. Treat your job search like a job

-Set aside a desk or other workspace where you can research job vacancies and update résumés and applications.
+Set aside a workspace where you can research job vacancies and update résumés and applications.
 You’ll be more productive if you have a work area that is ready to use.

 2. Make a schedule

-Book in some time every day to research vacancies, update and submit résumés, cover letters and applications.
-Make sure you respond to emails and phone calls from employers as soon as possible.
+Schedule time every day to research vacancies, update and submit résumés, cover letters and applications.
+Respond to emails and phone calls from employers as soon as possible.

 Think of how you can name folders on your computer (e.g. either by employer name, date or by job role) to make them easy to find.
 Filing your tailored application with the job ad/your research on the employer will help you keep track of the jobs you have applied for.
 This also means you can easily access the relevant documents when employers contact you about interviews.